Harmonic Minor Scale 5 Patterns: Best Guitar Scales To Learn

 • Learn one scale pattern at a time.
 Only add on the next shape when you've memorised and perfected the current one.

-• Playing form - spread your fingers out across the fretboard and don't bunch them up.
-This'll help you develop finger strength and speed as you won't be fighting to get the into position.
+• Playing form – spread your fingers out across the fretboard and don’t bunch them up.
+This will help you develop finger strength and speed, as you won’t be fighting to get into position.

 • Timing - always practice your scales with a metronome!
 Consistent timing is the name of the game.
 No speeding up and slowing down.